From BR Bullpen

 Rawlings, although not a strong hitter, was good enough to play for John McGraw's pennant winning New York Giants in 1921-22, and in the 1921 World Series he hit .333 with 3 doubles.
 Late in his career he was also on the pennant-winning 1925 Pirates although he did not appear in post-season play.

-He split his rookie year between the 1914 Packers of the 1914 Federal League and the 1914 Reds of the 1914 National League.
+He split his rookie season of 1914 between the NL Cincinnati Reds and the FL Kansas City Packers.
 He stayed with the Packers in 1915 but then spent the rest of his major league career in the National League, through 1926.

 1916, though, was spent in the minors at Toledo, for whom he had 13 triples.
 After his major league career he also played in the minors through 1930, ending up in Los Angeles.